chilliard99/CEN3031/Sprint1.md

      front:
      - Light/Dark Mode Toggle: This was not completed since we are sill building out the the user interface and we will add this feature later in the developmt process.
-     - Front end Back end connections: This one is in progress, as cody added the basic connection that we can build off of inorder to display data from the backend.
+     - Complete Front end Back end connections: This one is in progress, as cody added the basic connection that we can build off of inorder to display data from the backend.
+     - Card Selection Feature: This feature is only partially completed, a user can input a suit and value, but it does not interact with other elements in the frontend nor the backend.

      back:
      - Storing past 5 hands for the front end: Not completed because this requires a separate data structure for storing all the hands as well as a connection between the front and back ends to display the past 5 hands.